hadarsharon/compars/README.md

 # compars
-compars is a comprehensive, flexible and intuitive DataFrame comparison library, powered by Rust with polars.
+compars is a simple-yet-comprehensive, bear-agnostic :bear: :panda_face: :koala: DataFrame comparison library, powered by Rust with polars.